NeroReflex/embuer/README.md

 # Embuer

-Embuer is an fast, easy-to-use and quick to integrate update daemon especially suited for *embedded* linux systems.
+Embuer is a fast, easy-to-use and quick to integrate update daemon especially suited for *embedded* linux systems.

 ## Generating the keypair